Tuesday, January 17, 2017

 Aswang

-ASWANG - Aswangs In Bicol mythology originating from the underworld called Gagambang or transformed mortal humans given dark gifts (black pearl or stone that turns into black chick or birds) by the deity, navigate the night with supernatural abilities, emphasizing their insatiable need for human flesh, blood, or entrails.
+ASWANG - Aswangs In Bicol mythology originating from the underworld called Gagambang or (and) transformed mortal humans given dark gifts (black pearl or stone that turns into black chick or birds) by the deity, navigate the night with supernatural abilities, emphasizing their insatiable need for human flesh, blood, or entrails.
 As the sovereign of monsters, Asuang commands a legion of creatures collectively known as "aswang," that he send to scatter to the Visayas region. symbolizing fear and darkness in Filipino folklore.

 flesh-eating, blood-drinking, and viscera-eating shapeshifters.
 In Bicol mythology They are minions of the god of evil and chaos Asuang. they are many and comes in different forms and sizes (some change to wereboars, weredogs, werecats ect) with things in common that they are loyal to their lord and sovereign Asuang, they also venerate the celestial god Bulan for he a friend of Asuang.
 Thus Asuangs come out at night and are more jubilant during the full moon remembering their sacred pact to honor the gods Bulan and Asuang.